 What are some of the benefits of barre workouts?

 Barre exercise techniques target the muscles that help strengthen the core, improve posture, range of motion and endurance.
 Barre classes often focus on small movements called pulsing.
 While the movements are small, in Align Define we are sure to work the muscle in multiple locations to achieve a total body workout.

 Can anyone do barre, or is it mostly for graceful dancer types?

 The biggest misconception about barre is that you need to be graceful or have a dance background.
 Luckily this is false.
 Barre is for all levels of fitness.
 Barre is similar to Pilates in that it requires a simple mind-body connection rather than a dance background.

-When I am teaching I focus more on verbal cues and foot placement to set students up in the correct form before beginning the exercise.
-I never use ballet-esq terms like “battement” or “fourth position,” because not everyone is familiar with ballet positions and choreography using these terms can make a student feel out of place or lost.
+Verbal cues and foot placement set students up in the correct form before beginning the exercise.
+Ballet-esq terms like “battement” or “fourth position,” are rarely used because not everyone is familiar with ballet positions and choreography using these terms can make a student feel out of place or lost.

 Are the principles similar to Pilates or dance?
 Or are they different entirely?